Bolivia: Interim president bars Morales from new elections | DW | 15.11.2019

 Despite the accusations of electoral irregularities, and Anez's call for calm, Morales still holds strong backing in his homeland.

-Meanwhile, protesters in the Bolivian city of Sacaba, were shouting: "Evo: Friend, the people are with you!''
+Meanwhile, protesters in the central city of Sacaba, were shouting: "Evo: Friend, the people are with you!''

 jsi/rt (Reuters, AP)